 One of the most controversial sentences I ever heard was that everybody misses their mom.

 After a lot of thought, I realized it is true.
 Everybody does.
-They miss her when she is not there, they miss her when they are away, they look for her in a partner, for this love that exists no matter what they do, and they miss her if she’s not close enough, if they are not happy with themselves, which means they are not happy with her, with how she raised them.
+We miss her when she is not there, we miss her when we are away, we look for her in a partner, for this love that covers us like a warm blanket no matter what we do, and we miss her if she’s not close enough, if we are not happy with themselves, which means we are not happy with her, with how she raised us.

 Mom means nourishment, food, love and support.
 Unconditional love at that.

 No matter how old we are, she always affects us.
 She gave us our breath, did the most that anybody could ever do for us.